Quartz/interface/README.md

 ### Importing React components

-React components can be imported from `@quartz/interface/src/components`, like so:
+React components can be imported from `@quartz/interface`, like so:

-`import { Button } from '@quartz/interface/src/components;'`
+`import { Button } from '@quartz/interface';`

-### BYO dependencies
+Prism is written in TypeScript using JSX syntax and styled with SCSS.
+In the near future, we plan to release versions on npm that are compiled to JavaScript and CSS bundles.
+In the meantime, you must import the uncompiled components and use a build pipeline that can handle TypeScript, JSX, and SCSS.
+Prism assumes that your application uses React 16.8 or higher.

-The Prism UI package is bundled without any dependencies, and JSX and SCSS are supplied un-transpiled.
-You are therefore responsible for providing any dependencies, such as React, and transpiling code, e.g. using Babel and Webpack.
+Make sure your build pipeline will transform the code in this package—tools like Webpack may ignore code in `node_modules` by default.

 ## Contributing

 Before you make a contribution to Prism UI, it’s worth asking yourself a few questions about the changes you want to make.

 If you want to **update a component**: